PHYSIOTHERAPY COMING SOON!

 WHAT IS PHYSIOTHERAPY?

-Physiotherapy has proven to be effective in the treatment and management of arthritis, diabetes, stroke and traumatic brain injury, spinal cord injury and a range of respiratory conditions offering those afflicted with tools and techniques to acquire and maintain an optimum level of function and pain free living.
+Physiotherapy has proven to be effective in the treatment and management of arthritis, diabetes, stroke, traumatic brain injury, spinal cord injury, and a range of respiratory conditions offering those afflicted with tools and techniques to acquire and maintain an optimum level of function and pain free living.

 WHO ARE PHYSIOTHERAPISTS?